-Do the green leaf and the word “natural” on the box of stevia at the supermarket make you wonder if Stevia should be on your shelf?
-Is it any better than aspartame or sucralose?
-Are you picking up a pack of gum, a bottle of tea or a container of soy sauce and wondering what’s the deal with finding stevia in the ingredient list?
+Do the green leaf and the word “natural” on the box of Stevia at the supermarket make you wonder if it should be on your shelf?
+Is it any better of a sugar substitute than aspartame or sucralose?
+Are you picking up a pack of gum, a bottle of tea or a container of soy sauce and wondering, “What’s the deal with stevia in the ingredient list?”

-You’re not alone.
+If so, you’re not alone.
 Stevia is deemed GRAS (generally regarded as safe).
-It is in the company of things like annatto, carrageenan and chlorine in our food supply.
+It’s in the company of things like annatto, carrageenan and chlorine in our food supply.
 In other words, GRAS doesn’t necessarily mean much.
 Uber-reputable sources are giving it the nod.
-But, as someone skeptical of any kind of “sweet” I look at it very closely.
+But, as someone skeptical of any kind of sweetener, I look at it very closely.

 Let’s break this down a bit.

 What is Stevia?

 Stevia is a natural sweetener and sugar substitute extracted from the leaves of a shrub called Stevia rebaudiana.
 Chemically speaking, the sweet components of the stevia leaf are called steviol glycosides, and the stevia leaf contains more than 40 of these glycosides.

 Stevia-based sweeteners you buy at the store (of which there are many) can contain one or several steviol glycosides.
 Depending on which ones are used, and what the stevia is mixed with (erythritol, inulin, maltodextrin, xylitol and monk fruit, to name a few), these sweeteners can be anywhere from 25 to 400 times sweeter than sugar!
 Despite this, stevia has zero calories and zero glycemic index.
 I know what you’re thinking: “Yippee! sweet deliciousness with no calories!”
 I hear you.